Your experience could shape tomorrow's health solutions

 1. According to a review of more than 250 studies

-As a Baseline Explorer, you’re part of our team, helping researchers make discoveries.
+By joining Project Baseline, you’re part of our team, helping researchers make discoveries.
 It feels good to do good!
 Plus, you will:

 Join research that fits into your life